 Getting to the ice tunnel

-A good amount of the drive was on gravel roads but there were multiple times we had to cross water or climb over ice shelves that would have been impossible in a regular vehicle.
+A good amount of the drive was on gravel roads, but there were multiple times we had to cross water or climb over ice shelves, which would have been impossible in a regular vehicle.

 When we were almost to the top of the glacier, we stopped for a short break at Klaki Basecamp.
 This is where the tour meets during the summer months.